Pakistan blocks Wikipedia, says it hurt Muslim sentiments

 The Lahore-based Digital Rights Foundation earlier called the Wikipedia ban an affront to Pakistanis’ right to access information and a mockery of the country’s commitment to uphold its human rights obligations.

-Pakistan briefly banned TikTok twice for allegedly uploading “immoral, obscene and vulgar” content.
+In the past, Pakistan briefly banned TikTok twice for allegedly uploading “immoral, obscene and vulgar” content.

 But the ban was later lifted after TikTok assured Pakistan it would remove immoral content and also block users who upload “unlawful content.”
 The app was downloaded millions of times in Pakistan when the ban was imposed in 2020 and 2021.

-In 2008, Pakistan banned YouTube over videos depicting Prophet Muhammad.
+Also, in 2008, Pakistan banned YouTube over videos depicting Prophet Muhammad.
 Muslims generally believe any physical depiction of Islam’s prophet is blasphemous.